Saswataghosh06/Venture-Finance/README.md

 </p>

 <p>
-As the system grew, the underlying data became unreliable.
+As the system scaled, data quality issues began affecting reporting accuracy.
-Key financial fields were missing, customer records were duplicated, and merchant data was inconsistent.
+Missing values, duplicate customers, and inconsistent merchant naming made it difficult to trust key business metrics.
 </p>

 <p>
-This project rebuilds the entire data foundation into a structured system that produces accurate, consistent, and decision-ready information.
+This project rebuilds the data system into a structured pipeline that produces reliable and decision-ready information.
 </p>

 ---